Government has decided that your local district or borough council must provide a separate food waste collection every week.

 Good to know

-- As your food waste will be collected weekly your main bin will be less smelly
+- Weekly food waste collections mean your bin will be less smelly

 - Outdoor caddies are lockable so they don’t attract wildlife